AlphaSoji/Palmoria-Group-HR-Analysis_DSA/README.md

 ### 1. PLAN:
 i)	**Tools**

 a) Microsoft Power BI Desktop**:
-      -For Data Extraction, Transformation and Loading (ETL).
+- For Data Extraction, Transformation and Loading (ETL).
-      -For DashBoard
+- For DashBoard

 ii)	**Data Source**:

-      -Company HR Data in .csv format.
+- Company HR Data in .csv format.
 Provided by Palmoria.
-      -Company Bonus Rules & Mapping in Excel.
+- Company Bonus Rules & Mapping in Excel.
 Provided by Palmoria.

 iii) The Executive Summary/Recommendations to be presented in GitHub.